 Can I use this to check a competitor's or another creator's engagement?

 Absolutely.
-Just enter any public Instagram username and you’ll get a full engagement analysis for that account.
+Enter any public Instagram username or paste their profile URL and you’ll get a full engagement analysis for that account.
 This is useful for brands evaluating potential partnerships with influencers, creators benchmarking themselves against similar accounts, or agencies vetting creators before signing them.
 No account ownership or login is needed.

 What's the difference between Posts ER and Reels ER?